 \begin{enumerate}[label=(\roman*)] \item $\Delta_z = \Delta_j$, i.e. the period is unchanged.
-In this case, the counts of tile $(x_\pi, y_\pi)$ in \emph{totals} and its corresponding value $\Delta_z$ in \emph{window} are incremented by 1.
+In this case, the count of tile $(x_\pi, y_\pi)$ in \emph{totals} as well as its count corresponding to the key $\Delta_z$ in \emph{window} are incremented by 1.
 If the total count for $(x_\pi, y_\pi)$ has just reached $\tau$, an update is sent to the $\kappa$-node, containing $(x_\pi, y_\pi)$ and the flag 1. \item $\Delta_z > \Delta_j$, i.e.~the current input belongs to a later period.
 Now the sliding window needs to be advanced, which means that the oldest entry gets pruned.
 But first, an update is sent to the $\kappa$-node with $\Delta_j$ and the flag 0.
 Afterwards, the entries in the hashmap \emph{window} have to be adjusted.
-Entry $\Delta_{z - c}$ is removed and for each coordinate pair and its associated counts, the corresponding entry in the hashmap \emph{totals} gets adjusted downward as the totals now should no longer include these values.
+Entry $\Delta_{z - c}$ is removed and for each coordinate pair and its associated counts, the corresponding entry in the hashmap \emph{totals} gets adjusted downward as the totals should now no longer include these values.
 In case the associated value of a coordinate pair in \emph{totals} drops below $\tau$, an update is sent to~$\kappa$, consisting of $(x_\pi, y_\pi)$ and the flag -1.
 Should a value in \emph{totals} reach 0, the corresponding key-value pair is removed.
 Afterwards, the steps outlined in the previous case are performed. \end{enumerate}

 Regarding significant tiles, only status changes are communicated from $\mathbold{\alpha}$ nodes to $\kappa$, which is much more efficient than sending a stream with constant status updates for each tile.